Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: EPR, heat current and heat current deficit in non-Markovian evolution

 Let us begin with the simplest case where two systems are noninteracting, i.e., we choose $g=0$ in Eq. (\ref{H12}).
 So, there are four possible transition channels with four energy gaps.
-The Lindblad operators corresponding to the positive energy gaps are given by the following table.
+The Lindblad operators corresponding to the positive energy gaps are